kodolinija/stardeus-website/docs/pages/eula.md

 ### Limitation of Liability

-Kodo Linija will not be liable to you for any indirect, consequential or special damages whatsoever in connection with the Game.
+Kodo Linija will not be liable to you for any damages whatsoever in connection with the Game.

 ### Mods